“Charlie Was the Love of My Life.”

 It was a particularly crushing blow, then, when Charlie fell off a ladder and died at age fifty-two.
 Louisa’s children stepped in to help her as much as possible, though most of them had already moved out of the house.
 The only one still living at home was Carl, and it was he that finally taught Louisa to read.
 Louisa delighted in being able to read the newspaper, but it was short-lived, however, when she began to go blind several years later.
 Though she can still see a little bit, she has been declared legally blind and must now use a cane.

 Remarkably, however, Louisa continued to live independently until about two years ago when she turned eighty-nine and began needing more help.
 Irene, Carl and Lillian, the only children still in the area, tried taking turns going to assist her, but they are themselves somewhat advanced in years now, with various health problems and their own families to worry about.
 When it got to be too much to constantly go and check on her, they hired a caretaker to come in periodically and even tried adult daycare.
 Both of these things helped, but they did not prevent her from repeatedly falling when she was alone.

 After a particularly bad fall, Louisa ended up in the hospital and became very disoriented, which prompted the hospital staff to recommend that she be discharged to a nursing home.
 Her children were reluctant to do so, but, ultimately, they felt it would probably be for the best considering her condition.

-Louisa is adjusting to her new surroundings, but she is frequently confused about where she is and often asks for Carl or sometimes even her husband, Charlie.
+Louisa is adjusting to her new surroundings, but she is frequently confused about where she is and often asks for Carl or sometimes even for her husband, Charlie.
 At other times, however, she is very clear and likes answering questions about her past.
 It is difficult for her to participate in activities because of her poor eyesight.
-She refers to sit amongst the other residents, however, rather than be alone in her room.
+She prefers to sit amongst the other residents, however, rather than be alone in her room.

 (Originally written: September 1996)